Therapeutic Impacts of Virtual Worlds: Using New Media Positively

-In part two here, I’ll back up why I’m sold on the particular merits of Elf Island ‘boosting fun’ for kids in pediatric hospitals using charity and philanthropic fun to harness every ray of sunshine these kids can muster in order to feel empowered and less helpless.
+In part two here, I’ll back up why I’m sold on the particular merits of virtual worlds ‘boosting fun’ for kids in pediatric hospitals using charity and philanthropic fun to harness every ray of sunshine these kids can muster in order to feel empowered and less helpless.

 I’ll use therapeutic data points from other virtual worlds to draw from in instances of lifting spirits for the bed bound too…(please feel free to add your own experiences or send links my way about healthcare educators using same: fill me in!)